-One of the children, Choolwe Mweetwa, talked about small about energy saving stoves that her father is making in Simoonga Village.
-They are made using local materials-clay and cow dung.
+being cooking.
+One of the children, Choolwe Mweetwa, talked about small energy saving stoves that her father was making in Simoonga Village.
+They are made using local materials consisting of clay and cow dung.
 The heat from the firewood goes direct to the

 pot.
 The children and teachers decided to make a similar stove at in the school kitchen.
 The team used bricks, metal bars and cement for this simple energy saving stove.
-It very basic kind of technology, but the children have learned something from it.
-At the moment the school is using open air firewood cooking where a lot of the heat get blown off by the wind, resulting in too much firewood usage..
+It is a very basic kind of stove technology but the children have learned a lot from this

+At the moment the school is using open air cooking where a lot of the heat is lost due to the wind, resulting in too much firewood usage.
 When it comes to energy saving stoves, it is estimated that 99% of the heat goes directly to the

-pot, hence taking less cooking time, and even

-less firewood usage.
-If properly made energy saving stoves were to be introduced in the school kitchen, firewood consumption will be reduced massively.
-Thandizani School will help reduce deforestation common in the local community, and cost of buying fire
+pot, hence taking less time to cook and less firewood usage.
+If properly made, energy saving stoves introduced to the school kitchen will reduce firewood consumption massively.
+Thandizani School will help reduce deforestation which is common in the local community,

-wood.
 To make these proper energy saving stoves the materials need are: cement, brick, round bars.
-And the estimated cost for each big, durable
+The estimated cost for each large, durable

 energy stove is $600.00.
 The school needs 2 energy saving stoves in its kitchen.
 Any amount of financial help will very much be appreciated by Thandizani children who are the initiators of the project.